On the site

 - Podcast and Radio EDUtalk

-- You can listen to both podcast and the internet radio stream just by using the players on the site.
-The audio should be played via html5 players when possible falling back to flash.
-You can also download the audio using the links provided.
+- You can listen to both podcast and the internet radio shows just by using the players on the site.
+You can also download the audio using the links provided from podcast episodes.

 By subscribing to the podcast feed